Quid pro quo: United States

 In the U.S., lobbyists are legally entitled to support candidates that hold positions with which the donors agree, or which will benefit the donors.
 Such conduct becomes bribery only when there is an identifiable exchange between the contribution and official acts, previous or subsequent, and the term quid pro quo denotes such an exchange.

+In terms of criminal law, quid pro quo tends to get used as a euphemism for crimes such as extortion and bribery.